Trained service animals

 Other international destinations

-Many countries restrict the entry of animals.
-Restrictions vary by country, and customers should contact the appropriate embassy or consulate at least four weeks before departure to make sure that all necessary procedures are followed.
+Restrictions on the entry of animals vary by country.
+Customers should contact the appropriate consulate or embassy at least four weeks before departure to make sure that all necessary procedures are followed.